-(b) The Buy American Act (41 U.S.C.
-10a - 10d) provides a preference for domestic end products for supplies acquired for use in the United States.
+(b) 41 U.S.C. chapter 83, Buy American, provides a preference for domestic end products for supplies acquired for use in the United States.
 In accordance with 41 U.S.C.
-431, the component test of the Buy American Act is waived for an end product that is a COTS item (See 12.505(a)(1)).
+1907, the component test of the Buy American statute is waived for an end product that is a COTS item (See 12.505(a)(1)).

-- (c) Offerors may obtain from the Contracting Officer a list of foreign articles that the Contracting Officer will treat as domestic for this contract. - (d) The Contractor shall use only domestic end products except to the extent that it specified delivery of foreign end products in the provision of the solicitation entitled "Buy American Act Certificate."
+- (c) Offerors may obtain from the Contracting Officer a list of foreign articles that the Contracting Officer will treat as domestic for this contract. - (d) The Contractor shall use only domestic end products except to the extent that it specified delivery of foreign end products in the provision of the solicitation entitled "Buy American Certificate."